-The Microsoft C++ compiler, linker, standard libraries, and related utilities comprise the MSVC compiler toolset (also called a toolchain or "build tools").
+The Microsoft C++ compiler, linker, standard libraries, and related utilities make up the MSVC compiler toolset (also called a toolchain or "build tools").
 These are included in Visual Studio.
-You can also download and use the toolset as a standalone package for free from the Build Tools for Visual Studio 2019 download location.
+You can also download and use the toolset as a free standalone package from Build Tools for Visual Studio 2019 download.

 You can build simple programs by invoking the MSVC compiler (cl.exe) directly from the command line.
 The following command accepts a single source code file, and invokes cl.exe to build an executable called hello.exe: